 The Office of Financial Services is responsible for the administration and maintenance of the fiscal affairs of the campus.
-The assistant vice president provides leadership, direction, and oversight management for Auxiliary Services, the Card Services Center, Business Services, Budgets, and the Project Management Office.
+Financial Services includes the division of Auxiliary Services, the Card Services Center, Business Services, Budgets, and the Project Management Office.
 This division is heavily involved in all aspects of the institution's operations.
+The website address for Financial Services is http://financialservices.kennesaw.edu/.